When You Do Not Obey, You Are Mute

 "About the other gods we may reflect, we may bow gloomily to fate, we may pursue our ideas in self-made comfort and fanaticism.
 But where is joy?
 Joy is the most rare, the most scarce commodity in the world.
 We have enough of fanatical zeal and enthusiasm and humorless fervour in the world, but joy?
 That is an indication that knowledge of the living God is rare."
 (The Great Promise, 46)

-This little passage hints at some the is relatively obscure in Barth's writing — knowledge of God results in obedience that is joyous and fun.
+This little passage hints at something relatively obscure in Barth's writing — knowledge of God results in obedience that is joyous and fun.
 I have covered Barth on the glory of God and how that leads to joy.
 And I have presented that for Barth, art and play before God are our "work."

 This quote just brings everything back to the surface.
 The "frozen chosen" jokes didn't invent themselves.
 Barth's point is merely a point.
 It deserves to be fleshed out especially in a day and age where self-fulfillment from sin is gaining ground.
 Joy in Christ and joy in working for God needs to be fleshed out by the church.